henryhyw/henryhyw.github.io/menu/early.md

 ## Music Streaming Hacks

 In my first year of high school, my main interest was building an app for downloading paid songs from music streaming services in China.
 I now realize that this was illegal, but at the time, I wasn't aware of that.
 Although I'm not proud of it, I still want to mention it because it was a masterpiece for a first-year high school student.

 I did a lot of research on web scraping and managed to crack the links of paid songs from various music streaming services.
 With this app, users could download songs with the link of the song page from QQ Music, Netease Music, KuGou Music, and KuWo Music, with the desired sound quality.
 Users could also batch download songs from a singer with a specified number of pages.
 I even created a user account system where some functions, like downloading lossless audio, were only available to VIP users.

+It took me several months to develop this app, but it only lasted for half a year because I later realized it wasn't quite legal, so I shut it down.
+Despite that, it remains one of my fondest memories.
+By that time, it had 413 users, with 228 QQ Music playlist downloads, 1294 QQ Music single downloads, 523 NetEase Music single downloads, 23 KuGou Music single downloads, and 47 KuWo Music single downloads.

 Here are some screenshots of the app, which is in Simplified Chinese since the users were from Mainland China.